Home » Vehicle Delivery » Car Transport To France

 Working order: If it’s going on the back of a trailer, your car doesn’t need to be running, but if it needs to be driven at any point, then you need to ensure your motor is roadworthy by getting an up to date MOT and checking for basic faults.

-Really there are only two ways you’re going to get a car to France, either by driving it or hiring someone else to take it.
+Really there are only two ways you’re going to get a car to France, either by driving it or hiring a professional car transport to France firm.
 If you can think of another way then we’re all ears.

 Road trip: From the UK driving to France is really simple, getting the ferry from dover to Calais is usually the preferred option, but you can also take the Eurotunnel; neither will set you back more than £50.
 This is a great option if you’re only vacationing in France, but isn’t really an option if you’re already there and importing a car.